 Trickle irrigation is probably the best conservator of water on the planet.
 When trickle irrigation is used on a dry year there is almost no need for any fungicide what-so-ever.
 It also ensures a crop even when there is no rain.

 High tunnels, perhaps better known as green houses, work well to bring summer more quickly.
 Without the use of tunnels, it would be very difficult to have tomatoes, cucumbers,or peppers early in July.
 They also produce an environment that is very controlled.
-Most of the insects and diseases that have to be dealt with in regular fields are almost nonexistant in tunnels.
-The generally warmer environment also creates conditions for consistantly larger crops that tend to be fuller flavored.
+Most of the insects and diseases that have to be dealt with in regular fields are almost nonexistent in tunnels.
+The generally warmer environment also creates conditions for consistently larger crops that tend to be fuller flavored.
 In many cases that also means more nutritious.
 I will be utilizing at least three tunnels this season for berries, tomatoes, and other crops.

 SPRAYING IN GENERAL

 There is risk with any CSA.
-When you join, the share is paid for up front and then you have to rely on me and our crew to be able to produce a full range of vegetable and fruit for you.
+When you join, the share is paid for up front and then you have to rely on me and our crew to be able to produce a full range of vegetables and fruit for you.
 I would be lieing if I told you this is an easy task.
 This year started late due to so many frosts.
-Then there was a period of 6 weeks with ninty-plus temperatures and no rain.
+Three years ago there was a period of 6 weeks with ninty-plus temperatures and no rain.
 The first beans and corn were almost completely ruined.
 I had to buy extra irrigation equipment.
 Of course, then it rained.
 The dry kept us from planting more beans for late season and stopped the last planting of corn.
 Cole crops hate high heat.
 So there was no cauliflower.
-Broccoli was terrible and the greens have not done that well.
+Broccoli was terrible and the greens did not do that well.
 Cabbage was also a bust.
 Late squash did not do that well either.
-We will plant it much earlier for 2013.
-The plan is to have another starting house to accommodate the large number of transplants we will need.
-I also plan to purchase an automatic seeder to make sure flats can be seeded any time in the growing period.
-This will prevent large lapses between plantings.
+We plant it much earlier now to obtain more consistent yields.
+We now have another starting house to accommodate the larger number of transplants we have.
+We also purchased an automatic seeder to make sure flats can be seeded any time in the growing period.
+This prevents large lapses between plantings.
 We also would like to purchase a bean picker so the beans can be harvested exactly when they are needed in a timely fashion.
 This one is still in planting because of the large cost.
-Having told you about all of the shortcomings of 2012, there still were 1/4 share bags with 18 to 20 pounds in them for eight weeks of the season.
+Having told you about all of the shortcomings of various years, we consistantly have 1/4 share bags with 18 to 20 pounds in them for more than eight weeks of the season.
 This does not include the weight of the watermelon.
-The drawback was variety was not as wide as I would have liked.
 18 pounds is 3x the average weight of a quarter bushel.
 While there is risk, we still have been able to provide well more than indicated share size.
 The final risk is allowing soil into your home.
 I have to say this is planned on our part.
 We would like folks to know what is involved in growing a crop and where is comes from.
 Farming sometimes is quite dirty.
 In fact as I write this we are in the midst of harvesting potatoes.
 Now that is a dirty job when done by hand.
 Perhaps we should invite Mike Rowe to come.
 Seriously, soil is an integral part of what we do.
 A little of it reminds us each that what we eat does not come from a sterile environment in the back room of a supermarket.

 Post Apples also is partnering with Parable Farms.
-Parable raises, grass fed only, beef, antibiotic and hormone free turkey, chickens, sheep, pigs, and eggs.
+Parable raises, grass fed only, beef, antibiotic and hormone free turkey, chickens, and pigs.
 The items they raise and provide are available year around in most instances.
-More information will be available about these folks.
+More information is available about these folks.
 If you are interested.
 Ask for a brochure.